Skip to main content

 DESCRIPTION

-The UNO Goldstein Center for Human Rights, Human Rights Internship Scholarship provides scholarships to students who have secured an unpaid internship with an organization whose work relates to human rights broadly construed (i.e. the organization does not need to have “human rights” in its name).
-Please review the eligibility criteria below.
+The UNO Goldstein Center for Human Rights, Human Rights Internship Scholarship provides scholarships to UNO students who have secured an unpaid internship with an organization whose work relates to human rights broadly construed (i.e. the organization does not need to have “human rights” in its name).

 This scholarship is awarded to undergraduate or graduate students pursuing any major at the University of Nebraska at Omaha.
 Human Rights minors are encouraged to apply.
-Students are also strongly encouraged to assess their financial aid package prior to applying for the scholarship to ensure this award will not jeopardize their financial aid.
+Students are strongly encouraged to assess their financial aid package prior to applying for the scholarship to ensure this award will not jeopardize their financial aid.
+Contact the Office of Financial Support and Scholarships with questions.

 Students may apply for a level of funding corresponding to the total number of hours they will work during the internship.
 For example, a 10-week summer internship at 40 hours/week would be equivalent to 400 hours.
 The maximum amount a student may apply for is: